yuanqing/rdd/README.md

 Options:
   -o, --open BROWSER  Open the rendered Markdown file in the specified browser.
+                      Uses your default browser if not specified.
   -p, --port PORT     Set the port to serve the rendered file.
-Default: 8888.
+Default to 8888.
   -h, --help          Print this message.
 ```